-- You are trying too hard to absorb everything in the new about the culture in Taiwan.
+- You are trying too hard to absorb everything in the new about the culture.

 - Feelings of inadequacy, lack of confidence, insecurity, loss of identity, not fitting in, and doubting your ability to succeed.

-- You start developing stereotypes about Taiwan's culture and the country.
+- You start developing stereotypes about the local culture and the country.